JohanPeeters/ride-sharing/README.md

 ## Getting Started

 If you only want to observe the behavior of this SPA, you can do so at https://ride-sharing.tk, a site hosted on [Netlify](https://netlify.com).

-On the other hand, the instructions to set up your own experiments by cloning the repo and making changes are provided here.
+On the other hand, the instructions to set up your own experiments by cloning the repo and making changes locally are provided here.
+In addition, we also provide instructions to get the app up and running on Netlify, since that's the platform we chose to use for our exercise playground.
+You are free to choose a different platform, but be aware that some features may not be supported in that case:
+* the 'netlify.toml' file for autoconfiguring is Netlify-specific
+* the _headers file is Netlify-specific
+* When enabling continuous deployment using Netlify, it will run

 ### Preparation:
-* Create a netlify account at https://www.netlify.com/
+* (Optional) Should you wish to host the app on netlify, create an account at https://www.netlify.com/
 * (Optional) Set up your own authorization server and back-end API if not provided by the instructor by following the Getting Started section at https://github.com/JohanPeeters/rides-api
 * (Optional) Create a freenom account at https://www.freenom.com
 * (Optional) Register an account at https://report-uri.com